Peter v. NantKwest, Inc.: Second appeal to the Federal Circuit

 USPTO appealed the District Court's ruling to the Federal Circuit.
 The case was heard in 2017 by a three-judge panel of the Federal Circuit, which included Chief Judge Sharon Prost as well as Judges Timothy B. Dyk and Kara Farnandez Stoll.
 In a 2-1 decision issued in June 2017, the Federal Circuit ruled in favor of USPTO.
 Applying a precedent the United States Court of Appeals for the Fourth Circuit, the panel ruled that "expenses of the proceeding" include a pro rata share of the salaries of USPTO employees who worked on the case.
 In her dissent, Judge Stoll argued that section 145 lacked the specificity needed to indicate that Congress had the intent to depart from the American Rule and allow for attorney fees to be awarded.
 She argued that, at the time Congress enacted section 145, the ordinary meaning word "expenses" did not usually include attorney fees.
 She also noted that, in other laws, Congress explicitly uses the term 'attorney fees' and often distinguishes between "expenses" and "attorney fees".

 En banc rehearing by the Federal Circuit

 On its own accord, the full Federal Circuit chose to rehear the case en banc—with all active judges on the panel participating (with the exception of Judge Raymond T. Chen, who recused himself since he was once an attorney for USPTO).
 In a 7-4 opinion released in July 2018, the Federal Circuit reversed the three-judge panel's decision.
-The court adopted a similar position to Judge Stoll's dissent, ruling that the language of section 145 was not enough to overcome the default American Rule or require that the plaintiffs pay USPTO's attorney fees in addition to the other expenses of the trial.
+The court adopted a similar position to Judge Stoll's dissent, ruling that the language of section 145 was not specific enough to overcome the default American Rule or require, that the plaintiffs pay USPTO's attorney fees in addition to the other expenses of the trial.